Budgeting & Forecasting

 All SPWs can be accessed from Planner > Special Purpose Worksheets.

-Creating and Editing a SPW
+Creating a SPW

 WSPWs are usually and most conveniently accessed from the worksheet to which it applies.
 To create a new WSPS, click Create Special Purpose Worksheet from the Worksheet Actions menu.